bitmovin/bitmovin-player-react-native/README.md

   # Rest of Podfile...
 ```

-Now run `pod install` again (try with `--repo-update` if the error persists) then everything should be just fine.
+Now run `pod install` again (try with `--repo-update` if the error persists) - the error should now be resolved.

 ### Setup Android Player SDK

-The Android setup also needs one extra step in order to correctly resolve the [Android Player SDK](https://github.com/bitmovin/bitmovin-player-android-samples) native dependency.
+The Android setup also needs an extra step in order to correctly resolve the [Android Player SDK](https://github.com/bitmovin/bitmovin-player-android-samples) native dependency.

 Just make sure to add Bitmovin's artifacts repository to the `allprojects.repositories` section of your `android/build.gradle`: